thatguystone/paratec/README.md

 making your life easier.
 Tests are always run in isolation from each other and in parallel, so everything is always fast and safe.

+## Quick Start

+Drop `paratec.{c,h}` in your project, add them to your build, and you should be off running.

 ## Let's get testing

 It's really simple to get testing.
 Just write your test cases, link in `paratec.c`